-A Mother’s Work Continues After the Nest
+A Bluebird Mother and Fledgling After Leaving the Nest

 Eastern Bluebirds are remarkable parents.
 Once their chicks leave the nest, their responsibilities don’t end.
 The adult birds, especially the mothers, continue to provide food and protection for several weeks.
 They teach their young how to catch insects, avoid predators, and navigate the world.